Comforting the Comfortable, Or Why Andrew Sullivan Isn’t a Reliable Guide To The Pathologies of the American Uber-Class

 And now…on to part two, where we can actually look at who the super rich are, and decide for ourselves whether they are owed a tongue-bath from the grateful masses.

-Image: Pieter Brueghel the Younger, “The Tax Collector” 1620-1640.Explore posts in the same categories: bad writing, Conservatives, libertarian nonsense, Stupidity comment below, or link to this permanent URL from your own site.
+Image: Pieter Brueghel the Younger, “The Tax Collector” 1620-1640.bad writing, Conservatives, libertarian nonsense, Stupidity comment below, or link to this permanent URL from your own site.